Victim loses hand in Hawaii sword attack: ‘It was on the floor’

 Witnesses said it started with an argument.
-Michael Suissa, a visitor from Switzerland, stopped by an area 7-Eleven Thursday night to get some ice cream.
+Michael Suissa, a visitor from Switzerland, stopped by convenience store Thursday night to get some ice cream.
 Little did he know he would witness a gruesome attack.

 “For me what happened here is like the world became crazy,” Suissa said.